 Serious Side Effects of Effexor

-Unfortunately, though, those are just the unpleasant side effects.
-Effexor also has been associated with dangerous and life-altering side effects, such as a low risk of birth defects in babies of mothers who took Effexor while pregnant, suicidal thoughts and behaviors, serotonin syndrome and discontinuation syndrome.
+Effexor also has been associated with dangerous and life-altering side effects, such as birth defects, suicidal thoughts and behaviors, serotonin syndrome and discontinuation syndrome.

 Birth Defects and Miscarriage